D4dx-backend/ward-management/ward-management-system/COORDINATOR_INSTRUCTION_MANAGEMENT.md

 ✅ **Complete and Ready for Use**

 The coordinator instruction management system is fully implemented with:
-- Comprehensive monitoring of ward admin instruction engagement
+- Comprehensive monitoring of Ward Incharge instruction engagement
 - Detailed status tracking and reporting
 - Intuitive filtering and search capabilities
 - Secure access control and data isolation
 - Integration with existing instruction system
 - Mobile-responsive design

-Coordinators can now effectively monitor how ward admins are engaging with instructions, track reading status, and view replies - providing complete oversight of instruction communication in their district.
+Coordinators can now effectively monitor how Ward Incharges are engaging with instructions, track reading status, and view replies - providing complete oversight of instruction communication in their district.